shyam-anand/VideoPlayer/README.md

 ### Other Details

-The `FileUploader` class is responsible for splitting and sending the files.
+The `src/videoupload/FileUploader` class is responsible for splitting and sending the files.
 The video file will be split into CHUNK_SIZE sized chunks, and send to the server.
 After all the chunks are sent, a GET request is made to get the video url, which is used for playback